Bacterial Vaginosis (BV)

 If you are planning a pregnancy or are already pregnant, testing for bacterial vaginosis is not a routine part of health care.
 You will only be tested if you have symptoms.

-The antibiotic treatments for BV are usually safe to take while pregnant or breastfeeding, although one antibiotic may affect the taste of breastmilk.
+The antibiotic treatments for BV are usually safe to take while pregnant or breastfeeding, although one antibiotic may affect the taste of breast milk.
 If you are pregnant or breastfeeding and considering treatment for BV, ask your doctor, nurse or midwife about the possible effects of the treatment and/or medicine on your baby or breastfeeding.

 How can I lower my risk of getting bacterial vaginosis (BV)?